reliability() calculates Cronbach's Alpha, McDonald's Omega, and

 - item_total

-Corrected Item-Total Correlation and Alpha if Item Deleted
+Corrected Item-Total Correlation, Alpha if Item Deleted, and Omega if Item Deleted

 - inter_item_cor